Definition of fossil fuel

 Fossil fuels are those fuels originated by the partial decomposition of organic matter millions of years ago transformed by the pressure and temperature due to the layers of sediments accumulated on it.

 Types of fossil fuels

-Oil is a mineral oil, constituted by hydrocarbons, contained in large bags to the upper strata of the earth's crust.
+Petroleum is a mineral oil, constituted by hydrocarbons, contained in large bags to the upper strata of the earth's crust.
 This fossil fuel, once refined, gives a large quantity of products used as an energy source (gasoline, diesel, fuel, etc.) or as a raw material for the petrochemical industry.

 This type of fuel is widely used in thermal engines, especially in automotive engines.
 Today, in this type of applications, cars with electric motor is developing very quickly.
 The advantage of electric motors is that energy can be generated through renewable energy sources.

-Coal or coal is a black sedimentary rock, very rich in carbon and with varying amounts of other elements, mainly hydrogen, sulfur, oxygen and nitrogen.
+Coal is a black sedimentary rock, very rich in carbon and with varying amounts of other elements, mainly hydrogen, sulfur, oxygen and nitrogen.
 Most of the coal was formed during the Carboniferous period (from 359 to 299 million years ago).

 The use of coal was of vital importance during the industrial revolution, where it was the main source of energy for the industry.
 Nowadays, its use has been reduced considerably among other reasons to reduce the greenhouse effect.

 Natural gas is a source of fossil energy, like coal or oil.
 It is constituted by a mixture of hydrocarbons, molecules formed by carbon and hydrogen atoms.
 Its calorific value varies greatly according to its composition, but the highest are between 8,500 and 10,200 kilocalories per cubic meter of natural gas.